her-mirror/Agent-Aara/docs/components/rules-system.md

         )[:limit]
 ```

-This comprehensive rules system ensures that Ara can handle thousands of different user scenarios with appropriate, safe, and helpful responses while maintaining the empathetic, personalized experience that makes the agent unique.
+This comprehensive rules system ensures that Aara can handle thousands of different user scenarios with appropriate, safe, and helpful responses while maintaining the empathetic, personalized experience that makes the agent unique.